silviamaggi/smd-com/_posts/2020-12-02-how-the-instagram-navigation-became-convoluted.md

 For a person holding a phone with one hand, the bottom area is easier to reach with the thumb.
 Anything at the top, considering the increasing sizes of modern phones, is impossible to touch without readjusting the phone.

+{% responsive_image_block %}
+  path: assets/images/thumb-zone-mapping-1.jpg
+  alt: Two phones side-by-side showing the areas that are most easier and harder to reach with one hand
+  caption-true: {{ page.image-caption }}
-{% include pattern-figure.html image="/assets/images/thumb-zone-mapping-1.jpg" caption="Thumb-zone mapping explained by Samantha Ingram" width="1400" height="916" %}
+  caption: Thumb-zone mapping explained by Samantha Ingram
+{% endresponsive_image_block %}

+{% responsive_image_block %}
+  path: assets/images/thumb-zone-mapping-2.jpg
+  alt: Two phones side-by-side showing the areas that are most easier and harder to reach with one hand
+  caption-true: {{ page.image-caption }}
-{% include pattern-figure.html image="/assets/images/thumb-zone-mapping-2.jpg" caption="New thumb-zone mapping adjusted to larger screen sizes by Arturas Leonovas" width="957" height="618" %}
+  caption: New thumb-zone mapping adjusted to larger screen sizes by Arturas Leonovas
+{% endresponsive_image_block %}

 ## The convoluted navigation